-As far as testing is concerned South Junction has just been taken down as a practice for its visit to Taunton Railex later this month.
+As far as testing is concerned South Junction had just been taken down as a practice for its visit to Taunton Railex 2017.
 Although immediately re-erected the track joints will have to be re-aligned before I can test my 4TC with it’s borrowed bagpipe fitted Crompton.
 This page will be updated if modifications are required following the test run.

 I travelled on the penultimate train to Wimborne in 1977 and remember the last train leaving.
 It was an immaculate 4TC and I distinctly remember that the underframe and bogies were chocolate brown.
 So is it to be chocolate brown as per the last train to Wimborne or a weathered underframe so that no-one can tell?

 As promised the results of the test run on South Junction.
 Before the test run I was unable to fit a Kadee in the NEM coupling box as it is below normal height (the tail should be just above the rail head not grovelling in the ballast), so I dismantled one end to remove the Bachmann close coupling unit (a lot of tiny screws to get access under the PCB floor and to remove one of the retaining plates for the coupling unit) and then fitted a Kadee directly to the body.